addeye/Social-Network/readme.md

 # Laravel 5.2 PHP Build a social network

-This program from tutorial in youtube.
-I hope anyone can develop and become more awesome
+This program use laravel basic, create user, insert update delete post, and like dislike post.

 ## Using Mysql Database